Privacy Policy

 To exercise any of your rights, contact us at privacy@tomorrows-compass.com.
 We will respond within 30 days (POPIA) or one calendar month (GDPR) of receiving your request.
 We may request identity verification before processing your request.
 Requests are provided free of charge unless they are manifestly unfounded, excessive, or repetitive.

-Your Report reflects the currently-active norm version.
-If you wish to see your original interpretation (computed against the norm version active at your assessment time, before any subsequent norm updates), contact privacy@tomorrows-compass.com with your account details and the assessment date or report reference.
+Your Report reflects the currently-active scoring approach.
+If, in a future Phase B or C transition, you wish to see your original Phase A interpretation, contact privacy@tomorrows-compass.com with your account details and the assessment date or report reference.
 Your original interpretation is preserved on your record and will be provided alongside your current Report.

 8.4 Limitations on Erasure